SuyashSukthankar/Covid19-ETL/README.md

-# AWS End to End Project using COVID 19 Data from John Hopkins University
+# AWS End to End Project using COVID 19 Data